moodle/devdocs/community/channels.md

 **Don't use the chat to get support for using Moodle**

-&nbsp;There are moodle.org forums for that, or talk to a Moodle Partner
+There are moodle.org forums for that, or talk to a Moodle Partner

 **Be nice**

-&nbsp;Help us maintain a great developer community:
+Help us maintain a great developer community:
 * Be respectful to others' viewpoints.
 * Give and accept the constructive feedback and eventually criticism, too.
 * Be honest, but not offensive.

 **Speak English in the chat.**

-&nbsp;Moodle is a global project with worldwide community and English - even on elementary level - works best for us.
+Moodle is a global project with worldwide community and English - even on elementary level - works best for us.

 **Use your real name in the chat.**

-&nbsp;Keep it consistent with your moodle.org profile and Git commits.
+Keep it consistent with your moodle.org profile and Git commits.

 **Keep topics and discussions focused.**

-&nbsp;Everything you post in the chat, hits several hundreds of other people instantly.
+Everything you post in the chat, hits several hundreds of other people instantly.
 Let us not disturb each other.

 **Avoid funny animated gifs, memes and stickers.**

-&nbsp;There are better places online for sharing them.
+There are better places online for sharing them.

 **Advertising is generally not allowed, although certain exceptions may be made.**